View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Ileostomy: removing the entire large intestine and connecting the small intestine to the stoma

-The child's stool passes through the stoma into a bag that is connected to it and needs to be emptied several times a day.
-This allows the lower part of the colon to heal prior to the second surgery.
+The child's stool passes through the stoma into a bag that is connected to it, which needs to be emptied several times a day.
+This allows the lower part of the colon to heal before the second surgery.

 For children old enough to eat solid foods, a high-fiber diet can ease and prevent constipation.
 Drinking plenty of water is also important, and helps prevent dehydration.
 The large intestine helps absorb water from food, so dehydration can be a concern for children who have had part of their intestine removed.

-Kids who continue to have symptoms or develop new ones after surgery (such as explosive and watery diarrhea, fever, a swollen belly, or bleeding from the rectum) should have medical attention right away.
+Kids who still have symptoms or get new ones after surgery (such as explosive and watery diarrhea, fever, a swollen belly, or bleeding from the rectum) should have medical attention right away.
 These can be signs of enterocolitis, an inflammation of the intestines.

 Most children treated surgically for Hirschsprung disease have an excellent outcome.
 Most can pass stool normally and have no lasting complications.
 A few kids might continue to have symptoms, including constipation and bowel control problems.